“It would be fantastic if…”

 Clive Svendsen, Ph.D., is the Kerry and Simone Vickar Family Foundation Distinguished Chair in Regenerative Medicine at the Cedars-Sinai Regenerative Medicine Institute.
 He leads a group that stem cells to study and model neurodegenerative diseases and potential treatments.

 Russ VanGelder, M.D., Ph.D., is the Boyd K. Bucey Memorial Chair and professor and chairman of the Department of Ophthalmology at University of Washington.
 His lab is investigating the therapeutic potential of synthetic small molecule photoswitches for restoring light sensitivity to degenerated retinas.

 Rachel Wong, Ph.D., is a professor at the University of Washington Department of Biological Structure.
 Her lab studies developmental mechanisms that shape synaptic connectivity in the central nervous system using the retina as a model.

 The National Advisory Eye Council (NAEC) provides administrative guidance to the NEI.
 The NAEC consists of 12 recognized leaders in the fields of ophthalmology, optometry, and basic sciences.
 The NAEC advises the NEI director on AGI funding plans and provides a second level of review on proposals to AGI funding opportunities.

-The AGI Office provides logistical support for all AGI-related activities.
+The NEI Office of Regenerative Medicine provides logistical support for all AGI-related activities.

-The AGI Working Group comprises NEI staff within the Division of Extramural Science Programs, who help draft funding announcements, monitor the progress of research programs, and make recommendations to the AGI Steering Committee, the NAEC, and the NEI Director.
+The AGI Working Group comprises of staff within the Division of Extramural Science Programs and the Division of Extramural Activities, who help draft funding announcements, monitor the progress of research programs, and make recommendations to the AGI Steering Committee, the NAEC, and the NEI Director.